ligato/docs/docs/plugins/linux-plugins.md

 ### Microservices

 The VPP agent also supports non-standard namespace reference, denoted as `MICROSERVICE_REF_NS`, which is specific to ecosystems with microservices.
-This lets you attach a Linux interface/ARP/route into the namespace of a container that runs a microservice with a given microservice label.
+This lets you attach a Linux interface, ARP, or route into the namespace of a container that runs a microservice with a given microservice label.

 You are not required to start the microservice before you update the configured item.
-The VPP agent will postpone interface (re)configuration until you launch the referenced microservice.
+The VPP agent will postpone interface configuration until you launch the referenced microservice.
 Behind the scenes, the VPP agent communicates with the docker daemon to construct and maintain an up-to-date map of microservice labels to PIDs, and the IDs of their corresponding containers.
 Whenever the VPP agent detects a new microservice, it moves all pending interfaces to the microservice namespace.

+[agentctl]: ../user-guide/agentctl.md
 [grpc-tutorial]: ../tutorials/08_grpc-tutorial.md
 [key-reference]: ../user-guide/reference.md
 [linux-arp-proto]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/linux/l3/arp.proto